 Why is Google Analytics Important?

-Google Analytics is a free service that enables you to get valuable insight on the traffic your website is getting, or not getting.
+Google Analytics is a free service that enables you to get valuable insight into the traffic your website is getting or not getting.
 It’s one of the most beneficial digital marketing tools.
 Yet, most businesses don’t use it.
-If you are looking to grow your business’s online presence, Google analytics is a must and this is why.
+If you are looking to grow your business’s online presence, Google Analytics is a must, and this is why.

 What is The Google Analytics Tool and How to Get it

 Google Analytics is a tool offered by Google that monitors and evaluates the traffic on your website.
 It analyzes anything from who is clicking on your site to what pages they spend the most time on.
 It can even tell you how they found your website.
 All of this information is crucial if you want your website to be successful.

 You can download Google Analytics here.
 Or, if you are one of Charley Grey’s clients, we can download, manage, and analyze the metrics for you.
 We’ll send you an intuitive summary of the data so you can skip the headache of decoding the metrics.
 Simply put, we’ll let you know how your website is doing.

 Importance of Google Analytics For Business

 You can get two types of data from Google Analytics—user acquisition and user data.
 Both give you important information that helps you understand the demographics of your site’s visitors.
 It also gives you specifics on when and how visitors are using your site.
 More specifically it helps you answer the following questions.

 This helps you know if your website is being seen by your target audience.
 It also helps you know whether they are coming organically or as a result of paid ads.

 Why spend money on digital advertising or campaigns if it isn’t bringing your website any traffic?
 Knowing this information helps you rope in your efforts so you can prioritize the referrals that work.